 Once you select a view, the Dimensions and Metrics rows should appear automatically.
 Choose the appropriate dimensions and metrics for RudderStack to ingest the data from, and then click Next.

 Next, you will be required to set the Run Frequency to schedule the data import from your Google Analytics account to RudderStack.
 You can also specify the time when you want this synchronization to start, by choosing the time under the Sync Starting At option.

 That's it!
 Google Analytics is now successfully configured as a source on your RudderStack dashboard.

 RudderStack will start importing data from Google Analytics as per the specified frequency.
-You can further connect this source to your data warehouse or other third-party destinations by clicking on Connect Destinations or Add Destinations, as shown:
+You can further connect this source to your data warehouse by clicking on Connect Destinations or Add Destinations, as shown:

 Not all the dimensions and metrics can be queried together in Google Analytics.
 Only those dimensions-metrics combinations that follow Google's compatibility rules can be used together for querying.

 Google also has a limit on the number of dimensions and metrics that you can define.

 Yes, it is.